Sea Bright NJ Providing Alcohol to Minors Lawyer

 Charge with Providing Alcohol to Minors in Ocean Township NJ?

 The offense of providing alcohol to minors is governed by NJSA 2C:33-17.
-The statute in and of itself is rather self explanatory.
-It prohibits anyone from offering or making available any alcoholic beverage to a someone who is under the age of twenty-one.
+The statute in and of itself is rather self-explanatory.
+It prohibits anyone from offering or making available any alcoholic beverage to someone who is under the age of twenty-one.
 With that being said, the legislature has carved out certain exceptions, including the following:

 What are the Penalties for NJSA 2C:33-17 in NJ?